independent academics

 Many of the significant cultural advances of the past were made outside the established institutional framework.

-Private funding, which once supported exceptional individuals, is now used to bolster large corporate entities.
-Smaller organisations typically only receive funding if they first obtain approval from the establishment.
+Private funding, which once supported individuals, is now used to bolster large corporate entities.
+Smaller organisations are only funded if they are endorsed by the establishment.

 The effect has been a bias in favour of fashionable points of view.

-In many areas, work is now carried out only if it is compatible with the dominant outlook.
-This generates reinforcement for that outlook, but does not produce required leaps in understanding.
+In many areas, work is carried out only if it is compatible with the dominant perspectives.
+This generates reinforcement for those perspectives, but does not produce leaps in understanding.

-In the humanities, the presence of such bias is particularly obvious.
+In the humanities, the presence of bias is particularly obvious.

-In psychology, economics, philosophy and sociology there is a need for fresh perspectives on key issues, going beyond mere variations on existing themes.
+In psychology, economics, philosophy and sociology there is a need for fresh perspectives, going beyond mere variations on existing themes.

 Oxford Forum is an association of independent academics founded in 1998 by Dr Celia Green.
 It opposes intellectual and ideological bias in mainstream academia.